 Dominic Gallo, accredited practicing dietitian and owner of DG Dietetics and Fitness, explains how to cut the fat, but keep the muscle.

 Is it possible to cut fat, while still building lean muscle?

 “Absolutely,” says Gallo.
 To do this, you need to be in a slight energy deficit where you are not starving yourself, but are still consuming fewer calories than you are burning.
-You also need to be eating adequate amounts of protein to achieve this.
+You also need to be eating adequate amounts of protein and avoiding these foods to achieve this.

 However, just eating protein isn’t enough.
 As Gallo points out, “The key is plenty of exercise (a mix of cardio and resistance).
 Without stimuli or a trigger, the muscles won’t want to grow, since they aren’t being used.”